aheil/c-stpl/README.md

 C-stpl ist born out of the need to split and print large exam files, that contain individualized exams on our university printer.

-In case you get an printing error (code 31, A device attached to the system is not functioning), please check the default program used to display PDF files.
-For me, Microsoft Edge was not be able to perform the printing commands, therefor, I switched to PDF Annotator.
-Any other PDF program might work as well.
-Please try out various tools.

-(Example run)(example.md) printing an EvaExam file on our university printer.
+(Example run)[docs/example.md] printing an EvaExam file on our university printer.

+If anything does not work, check out the (Troubleshooting)[docs/troubleshooting.md] section.

 ## Features